pahansen95/cntr-base/src/OAIGateway/README.md

 - **Connection refused**: Verify the backend service is running at the configured URL
 - **SSL errors**: Check that your client trusts the self-signed certificate
 - **Request errors**: Examine the logs for details on request validation or transformation issues
+- **Log file access issues**: Ensure the directory for the log file exists and is writable
+- **Log file permissions**: If using a non-default log path, ensure write permissions

 ## Security Considerations